-So now you know that vitamin C is awesome, proven to have antioxidant, collagen-boosting and skin-brightening magic abilities, but the problem is, that it's really really unstable.
-To solve the stability issue, the cosmetic industry is coming up with derivatives and aminopropyl ascorbyl phosphate (AAP) is a newish version created by a Korean company.
+So now, you know that vitamin C is awesome.
+It's proven to have antioxidant, collagen-boosting and skin-brightening magic abilities, but the problem is that it's really really unstable.
+To solve the stability issue, the cosmetic industry is coming up with derivatives and Aminopropyl Ascorbyl Phosphate (AAP) is a newish version created by a Korean company.

-According to the manufacturer, AAP is a water soluble, stable derivative, that has both anti-wrinkle and whitening effect.
-They did an in-vivo (made on real people) study with 33 participants and found that the test formula with just 0.5% AAP "significantly" reduced hyperpigmentation (age spots) after 8 weeks (by 29-33%).
+According to the manufacturer, AAP is a water soluble, stable derivative that has both anti-wrinkle and whitening effects.
+They conducted an in-vivo (made on real people) study with 33 participants and found that the test formula, with just 0.5% AAP, "significantly" reduced hyperpigmentation (age spots) after 8 weeks (by 29-33%).
 They also measured a "dramatic" decrease in the total number of wrinkles, about 23% after 8 weeks.
 (If that's dramatic, we are not sure.
-Also be patient as after 4 weeks, the wrinkle reduction was only a couple of percents.)
+Also, be patient because after 4 weeks, the wrinkle reduction was only a couple of percent.)

-As for published studies on AAP, we could hardly find anything.
-We have found one done by Estee Lauder that briefly mentions AAP as an antioxidant that adds additional UV protection to sunscreen formulas.
+As for published studies on AAP, we found hardly anything.
+We found one done by Estee Lauder that briefly mentions AAP as an antioxidant that adds additional UV protection to sunscreen formulas.
 Another one done by Oriflame reviewed skin-whitening ingredients and also briefly mentioned AAP as a skin-lightening active.

-All in all, data is not much on aminopropyl ascorbyl phosphate, but it does seem like a promising derivative with antioxidant, anti-wrinkle and skin-brightening abilities.
-If you are into vitamin C derivatives and are happy to experiment, it's worth a try.
+Overall, there is not much data on Aminopropyl Ascorbyl Phosphate, but it does seem like a promising derivative with antioxidant, anti-wrinkle and skin-brightening properties.
+If you are into vitamin C derivatives and are happy to experiment, it's worth a go.